BA English Literature and Community Engagement

 It combines study of a full range of English literature, from the medieval period to the present day, with a community engagement element.
 You will design and run a community-engagement project (such as a reading group) in a community setting as part of your degree.

 This course is taught part-time on one evening a week over six years and is aimed primarily at mature students.
-However, students on this course range widely in age from those in their 20s to those aged over 70, and in prior educational experience and background.
+However, students on this course range widely in age, prior educational experience and background.
 We encourage applications from those returning to education after a period of time away from studying.
 Each application will be judged on its own merits.

 The Department of English also offers a range of short preparatory courses which may be appropriate for those who wish to progress to this course.